 Studies denouncing the open office plan are plenty, but chances are you’re still stuck in one – 70% of offices have open working spaces, according to the International Facility Management Association.
 Here at Uncubed, we’re not against open spaces, but we are in favor of being productive at work.

 “Done correctly, ‘open office’ is only one part of a complete workplace, and it can function well when it is balanced with the spaces people need for quiet, focus, privacy, etc,” Peter Clarke, an engineer with Altanova, a company that helps create sustainable and efficient workplaces, told us.

 Although you’re never going to stop your boss from popping by for an impromptu talk, you might be able to change the chatty ways of your coworkers and team members.
 Share calendars to indicate quiet times and socializing times and devise a universal “I’m not available” sign.
-Maybe it’s placing a certain desk toy out or putting on headphones.
+Scheduling days without meetings can also help maintain your flow.

 “If you’re going to shrink people’s immediate, assigned workspace and pile them on top of each other you need to provide approximately the same amount of space in the form of small and large private meeting rooms, phone booths, formal and informal collaborative spaces, cafes etc.,” he said.

 “A variety of alternative spaces and the appearance of choice is very important.
 Humans seem to like choices,” he said.

 Sign up for Uncubed Daily to receive the best tech news, career advice, and jobs.